markdryan/subtilis/docs/GettingStarted.md

 ## Building Subtilis

-Subtilis can be run on modern computers as a cross compiler or directly on a RiscOS 3 or RiscOS4 machine such as a RiscPC.
-To build Subtilis for Linux or MacOS simply type.
+Subtilis can be built and run on modern computers as a cross compiler or directly on a RiscOS 3 or RiscOS 4 machine such as a RiscPC.
+To build Subtilis for Linux or MacOS you'll need a C99 compiler and a make tool.
+Once you have these installed simply type

 ```
 git clone git@github.com:markdryan/subtilis.git